vanus-labs/vanus-connect/connectors/source-http/README.md

 ## Quick Start

-in this section, we show how HTTP Source convert HTTP request(made by cURL) to CloudEvent.
+This section shows how HTTP Source converts an HTTP request(made by cURL) to a CloudEvent

 ### Create Config file

-Assuming you use Vanus(https://github.com/linkall-labs/vanus) as CloudEvent receiver, if you have other receiver, just set target to your endpoint.
+This assumes you use [Vanus](https://github.com/linkall-labs/vanus) as a CloudEvent receiver.
+Otherwise, just set `target` to your endpoint if you have another receiver.

 ```shell
 cat << EOF > config.yml